LaboratorioBioinformatica/vHULK/README.md

 [BioRxiv](https://doi.org/10.1101/2020.12.06.413476)
 as the original manuscript is under review.

-## Release Note June, 17th 2022

-vHULK is going through updates.
-Consider only the scripts **download_and_set_models.py** and **training.py**.

-Shortly we will reimplement the tool vHULK.

-## Release Note March, 27th 2021

-We implemented some changes to the tool following suggestions provided by Reviewers.
-These include:
-* L2 regularization to weights of the Artificial Neural Network
-* Models based on ReLU activation functions were removed
-* Models now are included in this git repository and will be downloaded along with source code (cloning)
-* The decision tree used to make an unified final prediction was simplified
-* Other minor changes

 ## Phage Host Prediction using high level features and neural networks

 Metagenomics and sequencing techniques have greatly improved in these last